edborden/smartclime/README.md

 * Creating/Editing/Deleting users in an organization

 The "Admin" role is automatically applied to all users within the SmartClime organization.

+### Alerts

+Alerts are created for the following conditions, limited to 1 per type, per device, in any 2 day period:
+* Enter 'Override' or 'Bypass' at any time.
+* For a device owned by an Organization with a 'Commercial' customer type, enter 'Run' or 'Save' between the hours of 8PM - 4AM, or anytime on Saturday or Sunday.
+This does take into account the time zone setting for the organization.

+Current limitations of this system:
+* For the after hours alert, if the device goes into 'Run' or 'Save' during normal hours, but then runs all night, the system doesn't check for that.
+* Hours settings are not yet configurable, so for some type of business that might run during the weekends but not at night, you would be getting false alerts.

 ## Ember.JS Development Instructions